 (3) Public Announcement.
 Except in cases of valid public emergencies as certified by the Board, the District shall announce each occasion when Professional Services are required for a Project or a Continuing Contract by publishing a notice providing a general description of the Project, or the nature of the Continuing Contract, and the method for interested consultants to apply for consideration.
 The notice shall appear in at least one (1) newspaper of general circulation in the District and in such other places as the District deems appropriate.
 The notice must allow at least fourteen (14) days for submittal of qualifications from the date of publication.
 The District may maintain lists of consultants interested in receiving such notices.
 These consultants are encouraged to submit annually statements of qualifications and performance data.
-The District shall make reasonable efforts to provide copies of any notices to such consultants, but the failure to do so shall not give such consultants any bid protest or other rights or otherwise disqualify any otherwise valid procurement process.
+Consultants who provide their name and address to the District Manager for inclusion on the list shall receive notices by mail.
 The Board has the right to reject any and all qualifications, and such reservation shall be included in the published notice.
 Consultants not receiving a contract award shall not be entitled to recover from the District any costs of qualification package preparation or submittal.

 - (4) Competitive Selection. - (a) The Board shall review and evaluate the data submitted in response to the notice described in section (3) of this Rule regarding qualifications and performance ability, as well as any statements of qualifications on file.
 The Board shall conduct discussions with, and may require public presentation by consultants regarding their qualifications, approach to the Project, and ability to furnish the required services.
-The Board shall then select and list the consultants, in order of preference, deemed to be the most highly capable and qualified to perform the required Professional Services, after considering these and other appropriate criteria: - (i) The ability and adequacy of the professional personnel employed by each consultant; - (ii) Whether a consultant is a certified minority business enterprise; - (iii) Each consultant's past performance; - (iv) The willingness of each consultant to meet time and budget requirements; - (v) The geographic location of each consultant's headquarters, office and personnel in relation to the project; - (vi) The recent, current, and projected workloads of each consultant; and - (vii) The volume of work previously awarded to each consultant by the District. - (b) Nothing in these Rules shall prevent the District from evaluating and eventually selecting a consultant if less than three (3) Responsive qualification packages, including packages indicating a desire not to provide Professional Services on a given Project, are received. - (c) If the selection process is administered by any person or committee other than the full Board, the selection made will be presented to the full Board with a recommendation that competitive negotiations be instituted with the selected firms in order of preference listed. - (d) Notice of the rankings adopted by the Board, including the rejection of some or all qualification packages, shall be provided in writing to all consultants by United States Mail, hand delivery, facsimile, or overnight delivery service.
-The notice shall include the following statement:

-"Failure to file a protest within the time prescribed in Rule 3.11 of the Rules of the District shall constitute a waiver of proceedings under those Rules," or wording to that effect.
+The Board shall then select and list the consultants, in order of preference, deemed to be the most highly capable and qualified to perform the required Professional Services, after considering these and other appropriate criteria: - (i) The ability and adequacy of the professional personnel employed by each consultant; - (ii) Whether a consultant is a certified minority business enterprise; - (iii) Each consultant's past performance; - (iv) The willingness of each consultant to meet time and budget requirements; - (v) The geographic location of each consultant's headquarters, office and personnel in relation to the project; - (vi) The recent, current, and projected workloads of each consultant; and - (vii) The volume of work previously awarded to each consultant by the District. - (b) Nothing in these Rules shall prevent the District from evaluating and eventually selecting a consultant if less than three (3) qualification packages, including packages indicating a desire not to provide Professional Services on a given Project, are received. - (c) If the selection process is administered by any person or committee other than the full Board, the selection made will be presented to the full Board with a recommendation that competitive negotiations be instituted with the selected firms in order of preference listed. - (d) Notice of the rankings adopted by the Board, including the rejection of some or all qualification packages, shall be provided in writing to all consultants by United States Mail, hand delivery, facsimile, or overnight delivery service.
+The notice shall include the following statement: "Failure to file a protest within the time prescribed in Rule 3.11 of the Rules of the District shall constitute a waiver of proceedings under those Rules," or wording to that effect.
 Protests of the District's ranking decisions under this Rule shall be in accordance with the procedures set forth in Rule 3.11.